ktrachtova/perseqpipe/docs/annotation_preparation.md

 ## other RNA

-Coordinates of other less abundant classes of sncRNA (such as snRNA, miscRNA etc.) as well as mRNA and lncRNA are extracted directly from the Gencode GTF file.
-These are merged with coordinates of all other sncRNA classes described above.
-Below is code to filter the Gencode GTF file for specific gene types, specifically, we remove all gene types for which we already prepared reference above such as snoRNA/scaRNA, miRNA, mt-tRNA etc. No specific tools or python packages are required, only Python3.
+Coordinates for other, less abundant classes of sncRNA (such as snRNA, miscRNA, etc.), as well as mRNA and lncRNA, are extracted directly from the Gencode GTF file.
+These are then merged with the coordinates of all other sncRNA classes described above.

+The following code demonstrates how to filter the Gencode GTF file for specific gene types by removing those for which reference files have already been prepared (e.g., snoRNA/scaRNA, miRNA, mt-tRNA, etc.).
+No additional tools or Python packages are required—only Python 3.

 ```
 # download repository with code